Georgia Film Festivals

 Atlanta Italian Film Festival (2019 dates TBA) - The prestigious Plaza Theater, 1049 Ponce De Leon Avenue Atlanta, GA 30306, will once again serve as backdrop to the Italian Film Festival, which promotes Italian culture through cinema.

-Coca-Cola Summer Film Festival (2019 dates TBA) - An annual staple at Atlanta's fabulous Fox Theater, the Coca-Cola Summer Film Festival offers a chance for patrons to enjoy classic and recently released films in the air conditioned splendor of the historic locale.
-Eight events are offered as part of the 2018 series and most begin with musical performances on Mighty Mo, the Fox's historic organ.
-2018 showings includude "Night of the Living Dead;" "Grease;" "Funny Girl;" and "Moana."
-Visit the web site for a complete schedule and to purchase tickets.
+Coca-Cola Summer Film Festival (2019 dates TBA) - An annual staple at Atlanta's fabulous Fox Theater, the Coca-Cola Summer Film Festival offers a chance for patrons to enjoy classic and recently released films in the air -conditioned splendor of the historic locale.
+Most begin with musical performances on Mighty Mo, the Fox's historic organ.

 Dragon*Con Independent Film Festival, Atlanta (2019 dates TBA) - What is the Dragon*Con Independent Film Festival?
 It is a combination of short and feature independent film screenings, panels, celebrity guests, discussions, concerts, contests and seminars.
 All that combined with the 35,000-plus Dragon*Con attendees creates an extraordinary film event.